Prog-Deepanshu/Sacrifices-Must-Be-Made/README.md

 * Free assets for sprites, sounds, and backgrounds
 * AI used for debugging and logic development in game.gd file for restart and score function

----

-If you want, I can also **make a version with a short “submission-ready” format with screenshots** for a school or competition submission so it looks more professional and compact.

-Do you want me to do that?